- Program List

 The Big Five II: New York Philharmonic, Part II Purchase Now

 We continue to look at the unique history of the New York Philharmonic.
-Just think about the audiences who were there before you: from Walt Whitman's “silent sea of faces and the unbared heads” listening to the funeral march from Beethoven’s 3rd Symphony as Abraham Lincoln laid in state at City Hall, to the orchestra’s televised tribute to JKF led by Leonard Bernstein, and later still, the premiere of the John Adams On the Transmigration of Souls, commissioned by the Philharmonic to remember the victims of September 11, 2001.
+Just think about the audiences who were there before you: from Walt Whitman's “silent sea of faces and the unbared heads” listening to the funeral march from Beethoven’s 3rd Symphony as Abraham Lincoln lay in state at City Hall, to the orchestra’s televised tribute to JKF led by Leonard Bernstein, and later still, the premiere of the John Adams On the Transmigration of Souls, commissioned by the Philharmonic to remember the victims of September 11, 2001.
 In celebration and in mourning, the New York Philharmonic has been there.

 Bill gives a quick overview of the early 20th century as he continues his in-depth look at the New York Philharmonic.
 Following the death of Anton Seidl, the Philharmonic flitted between conductors until finally settling on Gustav Mahler in 1909.
 Bill plays the first movement of Mahler’s first symphony, which Mahler conducted during his tenure with the New York Philharmonic, and then Mahler’s second symphony, which Mahler used in his first performance with the Philharmonic.